Summer in Crete? Yes, please, says Shara

 The resort feels quiet but is actually full.
 It’s not yet school holidays and the crowd is mature, at a point in their lives where they can access such luxury.
 Design is simple and traditional – think whitewashed stone walls – and the whole place is charming, with lovely planting.

 The food is a real draw.
 There are several restaurants on site, all with different atmospheres.
 They provide everything from sea views to cocktails and piano music.
 Lunch is served at Blue Bay restaurant with a stunning view and fare focuses on authentic Greek dishes – do try the moussaka, vine leaves and Greek salads.
 We did so daily.
 Don’t miss Greek night, which offers dancing – be warned, there is audience participation – and an obscene amount of mezze.

 If you want to work off some of the pita and dips, you could try yoga, which is available on site alongside cooking classes and hikes.
 Perhaps the most indulgent way to while away an afternoon is at the large Poseidon spa.
 The signature massage includes a facial and lasts for a blissful 60 minutes using Elemis products.
 You could also try the steam, Turkish bath and indoor pool, if you have time.

 All in all, Greece in the summer has to be one of the best places in the world to be.
 St Nicholas Bay in Crete is a great place to start.

-Prices start from £440 per night per room.
+Rates vary within season and occupancy.
+Guests are able to experience the resort starting from around from £220 per night.
 For more details, visit St Nicholas Bay resort hotel website.